blaenk/blaenk.github.io/provider/posts/dots.markdown

 [holman's dotfiles]: https://github.com/holman/dotfiles

 I also liked that the deploy script had a naming convention such that files and folders with a `.symlink` suffix were those that were deployed.
-However, I didn't like that vim and Github wouldn't detect the filetype --- and therefore wouldn't highlight --- due to the misleading file extension.
+However, I didn't like that vim and Github wouldn't detect the filetype---and therefore wouldn't highlight---due to the misleading file extension.
 So I ended up heavily customizing the script.

 Now, instead of the `.symlink`-suffix naming convention, those files and folders that should be deployed are themselves hidden.
 This allows vim, Github, and others to detect the file type and provide highlighting.
 Running the deploy script for the first time yields something like this: